seth586/guides/FreeNAS/webserver/6_reverse_proxy.md

 ```
 Save (CTRL+O, ENTER) and exit (CTRL+X)

-## 5.3 Add new group for external certificate access
+## 5.3 Certbot: Add new group for external certificate access
 Some jails we add later (such as mumble server) will require to access these certificates files.
 Lets create a group called `certs` and give them group ownership of our certificates.

 ```